ax1/a1-server/README.md

 Depending of body content-type to be sent:
 - `http://server/?param1=value1 (application/x-www-form-urlencoded)`. `request.body` is available
 - `JSON or text in body (text/plain, application/json)`. `request.body` is available as String
-- `File or keyvalue form (multipart/form-data)`. `request.body` not available.
+- `File or keyValue form (multipart/form-data)`. `request.body` not available.
 The body content must be parsed manually.
 See example in `demo` folder.

 You can disable the built-in feature and use third party plugins ( [body-parser](https://www.npmjs.com/package/body-parser) and others) for parsing the body.
 These plugins usually add the `files` or `body` properties in the request.